 "I had seen pictures of him when he was just starting out.
 His Rudolph Valentino physique heralded an intensely seductive relationship with the world, with a touch of chic like the fruit atop the frosty triangles of glasses holding exotic cocktails: blue lagoons and green ti' punches...
 I wanted to come face to face with a master: I recognised him as such."

 (Hélène Grimaud, pianist)

 JB in St. John's Smith Square, London 1987 in Kreisler/Rachmaninov.
-He is on superb form, clearly energised by the audience, and I have loved this performance ever since I first heard it then.
+He is on superb form, clearly energised by the audience, and I have loved this performance ever since I first heard it on the radio that summer.

 Desert Island Discs is one of the longest-running radio programmes in the world.
 It holds the record for the longest-running factual programme in the history of radio.
 Originally devised and presented by Roy Plomley, each week a guest ("castaway") is asked to choose eight pieces of music, a book and a luxury item for their imaginary stay on the island, while discussing their lives and the reasons for their choices.
 The programme's theme is "By the Sleepy Lagoon" composed by Eric Coates in 1930.

 I have also been enjoying recently the Schumann-Liszt transcription of the song Widmung.
 The performance seems to reflect to perfection JB's soulful, songful genius.

 Or listen to the spun sugar that he whirls around the quartet from Verdi's Rigoletto in Liszt's great paraphrase, recorded in 1974.